Roshan-AWS-Personal/roshan-aws-personal.github.io/_ai-kb/02-architecture-initial-plan.md

 layout: default
 title: "Initial Architecture & End-to-End Vision (v1: OpenSearch Serverless)"
 ---
+Before explaining the initial architecture of my project, it is worth explaining what RAG is in the first place.
+RAG (Retrieval-Augmented Generation) is a pattern where a user’s query is first enriched with relevant context retrieved from a knowledge base (e.g., documents stored as embeddings), and only then passed to a large language model.
+Instead of asking the model to “know everything,” RAG grounds answers in your own data — reducing hallucinations, improving relevance, and controlling costs.

-This section lays out the first design for the chat experience: **upload → ingest → vector search → chat**, built on Amazon Bedrock, OpenSearch Serverless (AOSS), and Lambda.
+With that in mind, here is the first design for our chat experience: **upload → ingest → vector search → chat**, built on Amazon Bedrock, OpenSearch Serverless (AOSS), and Lambda.

-> **What is RAG (in 2 lines)?**
-> Retrieval-Augmented Generation retrieves relevant context from your own data (via embeddings + vector search) **before** sending a prompt to the LLM.
-It grounds answers, cuts hallucinations, and reduces cost by keeping prompts concise.

-## High-Level Flow (happy path)
+## High-Level Flow
 1. **User uploads a document** (UI) → lands in **S3** under `docs/`.
 2. **S3 Event → SQS** (buffer) to absorb spikes and guarantee delivery.
 3. **Ingest Lambda** reads from SQS → chunks text → **Titan Text Embeddings v2 (1024-d)** → **index into OpenSearch Serverless** (AOSS).